hsuanchih/SwiftyLeetCode/0010-Regular Expression Matching.md

         }

         switch p[j] {

-            // If s[i] matches p[j]: same character or ".", check the following cases:
             case s[i], ".":
-            // If the next character in p is a wildcard "*", there are 3 cases to consider:
-            // 1.
-Wildcard represents 0 occurence of p[j], match(s,p,i,j+2)
-            // 2.
-Wildcard represents 1 occurence of p[j], match(s,p,i+1,j+2)
-            // 3.
-Wildcard represents multiple occurences of p[j], match(s,p,i+1,j)
             if (j+1<p.count && p[j+1] == "*") {
                 memo[i][j] = match(s,p,i,j+2,&memo) || match(s,p,i+1,j+2,&memo) || match(s,p,i+1,j,&memo)
                 break
             }
-            // If the next character in p is not a wildcard "*",
-            // continue to match the next characters memo[i][j] = match(s,p,i+1,j+1,&memo)
+            memo[i][j] = match(s,p,i+1,j+1,&memo)

-            // If the characters do not match:
-            // If the next character in p is a wildcard,
-            // it can represent 0 occurence of the current character in p, match(s,p,i,j+2)
-            // Otherwise return false
-            // Note: the mismatch will not be a wildcard as they are taken care of separately
             default:
             memo[i][j] = (j+1<p.count && p[j+1] == "*") && match(s,p,i,j+2,&memo)
         }